What is this medication?

-- an unusual or allergic reaction to metformin, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to metformin, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Take this medication with food.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.
+Do not stop taking except on your care team's advice.